alchrabas/pyslate/README.md

 }
 ```
 [Every language can have different rules](http://unicode.org/repos/cldr-tmp/trunk/diff/supplemental/language_plural_rules.html),
-so it's easy to configure them in `locales.py` file.
+so they are already configured for around 80 languages in `locales.py` file.

 Custom functions
 ----------------
 If none of previously mentioned options was a solution for your problem, then custom functions come to the reascue.
-It's possible to create a meta-tag being in fact a custom python function which has access and can do almost everything then return a translated tag.
+It's possible to create a meta-tag being in fact a custom python function which can do almost everything and then return a translated tag.
 ```json
 {
     "product_presentation": {